 Drilling for Cannabis: The company’s Chief Geologist thought the company could diversify by chasing some prehistoric cannabis that she thought would have been enhanced and fortified through diagenesis.
-A special operations group was created to execute a 6-pad, 30-well pilot program central Alberta with no luck.
+A special operations group was created to execute a 6-pad, 30-well pilot program in central Alberta with no luck.
 The source quoted the team lead as saying, “We presumed that dinosaurs consumed recreational marijuana, and if they did then it must have been of some wheelchair variety.
 I really thought we were onto something there, but it didn’t take us long to learn that those other guys were right after all – marijuana only grows on the surface of the planet.”
 Net loss to company: $1.2B.

-Robsidian Petro-Brown Pale Ale: The company’s VP operations figured instead of paying to dispose of produced water, there was an opportunity to bolt-on a micro-brewery skid onto each of the company’s oil batteries in an effort to create a medium-bodied beer that would generate on-going revenue.
+Robsidian Petro-Brown Pale Ale: The company’s VP operations figured instead of paying to dispose of produced water, there was an opportunity to bolt-on a micro-brewery skid onto each of the company’s oil batteries in an effort to create a medium-bodied beer with after notes of hydrocarbon, that would generate on-going revenue.
 The idea was that the residual oil saturation of the brew would be less than the percentage that would harm humans, but enough to give the beer a slight taste of success and a delicate nose of prosperity.
 But it turns out that the new Robsidian Ale didn’t make it past the first tasting group.
 Net loss to company: $787M.

 A company spokesperson suggests that affected investors make alternative arrangements, naming other companies in which they can invest their money including Trident Exploration, EOG Canada, Chesapeake Canada, and Nine Energy Services.